 For example, a focus on Rivers begins with a local study of the River Ouse (Year 1 & Year 4).
-This knowledge is built upon in a study of The Amazon River (Year 4 Egyptians Unit), River Thames (Year 4 Rivers Unit) and is developed through a study of the River Nile (Year 6).
+This knowledge is built upon in a study of The Amazon River (Year 4 South American Unit), River Thames (Year 4 Rivers Unit) and is developed through a study of the River Nile (Year 6).
 Understanding of the human impact on Rivers is then embedded through studying settlement patterns close to rivers, both in the UK and beyond.
 This learning is then linked with the environmental impact of flooding during our Reduce, re-use and recycle unit in Year 4.

 For more information, please see our the links below: